gaehlerm/SoftwareEngineering/README.md

 Let me start with a very blunt question: What do you think does a software engineer do?

-“He writes code" may be your first response.
+"He writes code" may be your first response.

-“He engineers software" is a very smart one.
+"He engineers software" is a very smart one.

 Indeed, these answers contain some truth.
 But writing code covers only a tiny fraction of your future working day.
 One thing you will do is the same as we do right now: you analyze a problem and try to figure out what to do next.